kaanakboga/ZEAL/README.md

 ## Feedback

 Your feedback is very important to me.
 Please feel free to reach out with any comments, questions, or suggestions.

+## Thanks

+I would like to thank my friend and colleague Berker Topaluglu who helped me come up with this idea.